iamvery/iamvery.github.com/_posts/2013-11-22-boolean-method-symmetry.markdown

 title: Boolean Method Symmetry
 ---

 Symmetry is beauty.
-This applies to lot's of things, programming included.
+This applies to lots of things, programming included.

 Boolean methods answer a question with "yes" or "no".
 To adequately test such a method, you must assert on the positive and negative cases.
 Chances are you'll